MooersLab/diary2022inLaTeX/README.md

 ## Local editors

 For local editing, many [text editors](https://mooerslab.github.io/pymolsnips/#editors) (>20) support editing documents in LaTeX.
-The following are perhaps the most popular general purpose editors that have great support for LaTeX:
+The following are perhaps the most popular general-purpose editors that have great support for LaTeX:

 - TextMate for the Mac (very easy to compile with `cmd-R`)
 - Sublime Text